 The idea of boredom actually dates back to Greek philosophers, although the word itself was not invented until the latter half of the Eighteenth century.

-Tolstoy called it the “desire for desire”, which is revealing.
+Tolstoy called boredom the “desire for desire”, which is revealing.
 It means that if you find meditation boring, you are desiring something more when you meditate.
-This ties in to the Buddhist concepts of Dukkha and Sukha.
+This ties into the Buddhist concepts of Dukkha and Sukha.

 Dukkha means dissatisfaction.
 This is very closely related to boredom because when you feel bored you are really dissatisfied and desiring something more.
 The opposite is Sukha, which is satisfaction.

-Now here’s an interesting fact: if you truly do find meditation boring, it is actually an indication that you need to meditate more.
+Now here’s an interesting fact: if you truly think meditation is boring, it is actually an indication that you need to meditate more.

-Because if you find meditation boring it means you require constant satisfaction.
+If you’re feeling dissatisfied when you meditate, it means you require constant satisfaction.
 Those moments of sitting still and focusing on your breath simply do not satisfy you because you need more.

 Needing more, however, can be a curse.
 Boredom drives many people to unhealthy habits, including addictions .